Boys basketball preview: Seneca, star Paxton Giertz primed for 2024-25

 Seneca's Paxton Giertz shoots a jump shot over St. Bede's Kaden Newman during the Tri-County Conference Tournament on Tuesday, Jan.
 23, 2024 at Putnam County High School.

-There may not be a more excited boys basketball coach in the state than Seneca ’s Russ Witte in regards to seeing what his team can accomplish in 2024-25.
+There may not be a more excited boys basketball coach in the state than Seneca’s Russ Witte in regards to seeing what his team can accomplish this season.

 And for good reason.